kayodefad/udacity-MyReads/README.md

 # MyReads Project

 This is a Book Tracking App.
+It help you to categorise your favorite books based on 3 different shelves: "Currently Reading", "Want To Read" and "Read"

 To get started with setting up to run the project